ladbible homepage

 google discoverFollow us on Google Discover

-Football fans hearing about Super El Nino might be wondering if there's a new Fernando Torres emerging but while that would be a scary reality for Premier League defenders, the actual meaning is scarier for perhaps the whole planet.
+Football fans hearing about Super El Niño might be wondering if there's a new Fernando Torres emerging, but while that would be a scary reality for Premier League defenders, the actual meaning is scarier for perhaps the whole planet.

-In case you've missed it, the Super El Nino is a weather phenomenon which is emerging over the Pacific Ocean and scientists reckon it could lead to the warmest year on record in 2027.
+In case you've missed it, the Super El Niño is a weather phenomenon which is emerging over the Pacific Ocean, and scientists reckon it could lead to the warmest year on record in 2027.

 Advert

-While countries in the west pacific such as Australia and Indonesia are likely to be drier than usual and more susceptible to forest fires, those in the east in South America are likely to be a lot wetter.
+While countries in the west pacific, such as Australia and Indonesia, are likely to be drier than usual and more susceptible to forest fires, those in the east in South America are likely to be a lot wetter.

-We might well see hotter weather during the summer, which we will probably find a way to complain about when we're all stuck inside sweltering offices and watching England struggle at the World Cup, but the biggest impact might actually be felt in the winter months.
+We might well see hotter weather during the summer, which we will probably find a way to complain about when we're all stuck inside sweltering offices.

 And there's bad news on that front as it seems as if things will be even colder than usual, with those dark, wet and cold mornings already bad enough without the temperatures dropping a few degrees.

-Although we might not face the same struggles as other countries here in the UK and may only have hot and cold weather to complain about, the Super El Nino is no joke.
+Although we might not face the same struggles as other countries here in the UK and may only have hot and cold weather to complain about, the Super El Niño is no joke.

 Featured Image Credit: Getty Stock

-Topics: Weather, Global Warming, Environment
+Topics: Environment, Global Warming, Weather, El Niño

 James Moorhouse